F.a.q.

 residencies & fees

-What is the fee for an independently-funded residency?
+What is an independently-funded residency?

 What is included in the fee?